What is Clinical Pilates?

 Basic level Clinical Pilates exercises are often included in a thorough Physiotherapy assessment.
 These movements allow Physiotherapists to identify biomechanical imbalances and movement dysfunction.
 This facilitates the prescription of specific exercises to correct movement dysfunction and reduce hip symptoms to aid recovery.

 Clinical Pilates can also help to prevent hip injury. . .

 Commonly Clinical Pilates is used as a rehabilitation method in Physiotherapy for hip pain, hip dysfunction or following hip surgery.
 However, it is also a popular and effective method of injury prevention or prehabilitation.

-Regular participation in Clinical Pilates classes will maintain and continually improve strength around the proximal hip and core muscles.
+Regular participation in classes will maintain and continually improve strength around the proximal hip and core muscles.
 This means the development of muscle imbalance, movement dysfunction or overloading leading to hip pain are less likely.

 This is particularly relevant for the sporting or athletic population.
 A recent research study proved that a 6 week course of Clinical Pilates classes can improve functional movement and reduce the risk of injury in recreational runners (Laws et al, 2017).

 Alongside improvements in core stability, flexibility and strength, Clinical Pilates has other health benefits including stress management, breathing control and relaxation.
 These exercises can be performed in 1:1 sessions or small group classes led by an experienced and fully qualified Physiotherapist to aid recovery from hip surgery or injury.